shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I swear, deer.”
 Sui marched on.
 “I’ll deal with you later, right now I have more important matters to tend to.”
 Sui left to go the main hub room.

 The lanky kobold moved on to the room with flying kobold leader, and tore that room apart to.
-From behind the wall, Grar could be heard talking to the last group.
+From behind the wall, Gra could be heard talking to the last group.

 In that room, there were a bunch of barrels, and more kobolds.
 One taller kobold with green scales huddled close with his most loyal subjects.
-But once Grar stepped in, it was every kobold for himself.
-All his loyalest kobolds sided with Grar out of fear, so the kobold king did too.
+But once Gra stepped in, it was every kobold for himself.
+All his loyalest kobolds sided with Gra out of fear, so the kobold king did too.

 “Alright, now that that’s settled, follow me to the campfire.
 We’re going to have a meeting.”

 The kobolds followed him.

-The lanky kobold panicked when he heard Grar approaching from the other side of the wall.
+The lanky kobold panicked when he heard Gra approaching from the other side of the wall.
 It hid behind a treasure chest.

-Grar climbed over the wall and noticed that the room was a mess.
+Gra climbed over the wall and noticed that the room was a mess.
 “What happened here?”

 The flying kobold pointed to the corner.

-Grar saw the cowering lanky kobold and grabbed at it.
+Gra saw the cowering lanky kobold and grabbed at it.
 It dodged, and jumped away, but hit its leg on the treasure chest.
-Grar grabbed its leg and pulled it in.
+Gra grabbed its leg and pulled it in.
 “I don’t know what you are, but you’re not getting away.”
 He held it under his arm.
 It looked really weird.
-Although Grar was holding on tight, it looked like he wasn’t touching it at all.
+Although Gra was holding on tight, it looked like he wasn’t touching it at all.
 He carried the lanky kobold to the main hub room, with the other kobolds behind him.

 ============================================